waqasbhatti/lcc-server/lccserver/server-docs/ftsearch.md

    that will be applied to the objects that match the initial coordinate search specification.

+When searching for a single object by name, you may choose to look up the object name in the CDS SIMBAD database, resolving its coordinates by using the SESAME service.
+If the **Look up object names using SESAME** option is selected, the LCC-Server will query the SIMBAD name resolution service, obtain coordinates for the requested object if it is found there, and then search its own database for any objects within 5 arcseconds of the reported object coordinates.
+You can also use this option to look up extended sources, such as clusters and nebulae.
+If the object type returned by SIMBAD for a query is not a star, the LCC-Server will search in a 1 degree radius around the object's center coordinates to find matches in its database associated with the queried object name.

+You may also choose a column to sort the results by and the desired sort order using the select boxes under the active column filters list.
+Finally, you may also restrict the number of rows returned or ask for a random sample of rows from the database matching your search conditions.
+If requested, these operations are carried out in the following order.

+**random sampling search results &rarr; sorting search results &rarr; limiting search result rows**

 Execute the full-text-search query by clicking on the **Search** button or just by hitting <kbd>Enter</kbd> once you're done typing into the input box.
 The query will enter the run-queue and begin executing as soon as possible.
 If it